Cinnamon Raisin English Muffin Bread with Cinnamon Sugar Butter

 This post may contain affiliate links.

-Cinnamon Raisin English Muffin Bread with Cinnamon Sugar Butter – No-knead, foolproof recipe so you don’t have to buy English muffins anymore!
+Cinnamon Raisin English Muffin Bread — A no-knead, foolproof recipe so you don’t have to buy English muffins anymore!

 I used to fear making bread with yeast, worrying that it wouldn’t turn out and that I would just wind up wasting precious time, energy, and ingredients for all nothing.